DavidAbram/do-ssl/README.md

 +----[SHA256]-----+
 ```

+3. Copy the content of /root/.ssh/id_rsa.pub to /root/ssh/authorized_keys on remote servers.
+4. Make sure you can SSH into remote servers without a password.
-2. Enter the domains you whis to isse certificates for in domains.txt (one domain per line).
+5. Enter the domains you whis to isse certificates for in domains.txt (one domain per line).
-3. run create.sh - this will generate a certificate for every 100 domains in domains.txt
+6. Execute ./create.sh.
+This will generate a certificate for every 100 domains in domains.txt.
-4. An attempt will be made to upload the certificate on the remote servers (using the domain names as destinations).
+7. An attempt will be made to upload the certificate to remote servers (using the domain names as addresses).
+The certificates will be uploaded to /etc/certs/fullchain.pem and /etc/certs/privkey.pem.